Go Back

 2. Technological in Nature

-The work must rely on principles of the hard sciences, such as:
+Research must rely on principles of the hard sciences, such as:

 Engineering